Navi (The Legend of Zelda): Concept and creation

-Portrayal

-In Ocarina of Time, Navi is voiced by Japanese voice actor Kaori Mizuhashi.
+In Ocarina of Time, Navi is voiced by Japanese voice actress Kaori Mizuhashi.

 Appearances

-Navi first appears in The Legend of Zelda: Ocarina of Time.
-She is instructed by the Great Deku Tree in Kokiri Forest to assist Link in his quest to stop Ganondorf.
+Navi first appears in Ocarina of Time, where she is instructed by the Great Deku Tree in Kokiri Forest to assist Link in his quest to stop Ganondorf, which took both of them seven years into the future via time travel.
 All Kokiri have companion fairies, but because Link is actually a Hylian, he never received one until Navi joins him near the beginning of the events of the game.
 In gameplay terms, Navi functions primarily as a guide to Link that helps the player learn the controls and advance in the game.
-Throughout the game, she offers various advice, such as how to use items or defeat enemies, which is repeatedly preceded by the prompt, "Hey!
-Listen!".
+Throughout the game, she offers various advice, such as how to use items or defeat enemies, which is repeatedly preceded by various prompts, such as "Hey!" and "Listen!".
 She can also be used to lock onto enemies as part of the game's Z-targeting system.

-In the North American release of the spin-off title Hyrule Warriors a fairy makes an appearance named Navi, but is named "fairy" in the European and Japanese editions.

-Navi also appears in one of Young Link's taunts in Super Smash Bros.
-Ultimate where she flies around the character.

-In the manga adaptation of Ocarina of Time, Navi is present to offer advice to Link and the story depicts them developing a mutual bond.
+She is unable to help Link battle against Ganondorf, but is able to return during the final fight in his Ganon transformation.
+After Link defeats Ganon and returns to the past, Navi flies off, leaving Link behind.
+This leads to Link traveling into the Lost Woods to look for her in Majora's Mask, which caused him to find himself in the land of Termina, though he is ultimately unable to find her.
+A fairy named Navi appears in the North American release of the spin-off title Hyrule Warriors, but is named "fairy" in other languages.
+She appears in other video games, including as part of Young Link's taunt in Super Smash Bros.
+Ultimate.

+The manga adaptation of Ocarina of Time has Navi serve a similar role as the video game, the two of them forming a mutual bond.
+An official, non-canonical book titled Link and the Portal of Doom also features Navi.
+The plot takes place after the events of Ocarina of Time and involves Navi helping Link close a portal that threatens Hyrule.